amnotpopichu/CV-2025/README.md

-Github Repo CS280 -- computer vision work @ The Nueva School
+Github Repo for CS280 -- computer vision work @ The Nueva School